Skip to content

 Here’s a look at crypto storage solutions and their best practices.

-Hardware wallets
+Hardware Wallets

 A hardware wallet is a physical device specially designed to store public and private keys.
 Popular hardware wallet brands include Ledger and Trezor.
-They are an attractive option for users looking to hold their bitcoins long-term with occasional transactions in between.
+They are an attractive option for users looking to hold their Bitcoin long-term with occasional transactions in between.

 However, just having a hardware wallet isn’t enough.
 You’ll need to take measures to secure it, like being careful about where you buy the device.

-Software wallets
+Software Wallets

 Different software wallets, however, offer different security levels.
-Phone wallets are more secure than desktop wallets while browser extension wallets are the least secure.
+Phone wallets are more secure than desktop wallets, while browser extension wallets are the least secure.

 If you choose to use one, you’ll need to observe seed phrase best practices.
 These include not storing the seed phrase online.
 Instead, write it down on a piece of paper and securely store the paper in a vault or safe.

-Bitcoin Core wallet
+Bitcoin Core Wallet

 Core wallets are used by people who want to participate in the network.
 If you’re looking to do the same on the Bitcoin network, Bitcoin Core is the wallet to choose.

 A good way to do this is to use a passphrase.
 Bitcoin Core gives you the option to use a passphrase to encrypt the wallet.dat file so that if anyone ever manages to steal it, they will be unable to open it.
 This passphrase should remain a secret.
-If you decide to write it down, store it someplace where no one else can access it.
+If you decide to write it down, store it somewhere where no one else can access it.

-Exchange wallets
+Exchange Wallets

-And while that would be correct, it also means that you can lose your bitcoin through no fault of your own.
+And while that would be correct, it also means that you can lose your Bitcoin through no fault of your own.
 For example, this happened with Mt.
 Gox when it was hacked in the early days of crypto.
 A more recent example is FTX.
 The exchange collapsed due to mismanagement by executives, and users lost their assets as a result.

 So, What Is the Best Way to Secure Your Bitcoin?